bmhaynie/high-branch/_beer/unstable.md

 alt:
 availability: Keg
 bitterness:
-description: A hazy IPA coming in at 7% ABV, smooth drinking/crushable.
-Hopped with El Dorado and Amarillo hops.
-Citrusy and juicy with very little bitterness.
+description: This hazy IPA is incredibly smooth with a full body.
+Aroma and flavors of citrus fruit and juice.
 gravity:
 hops:
 ibu: 42